Parameter Estimation Bias From Overlapping Binary Black Hole Events In Second Generation Interferometers: METHOD

 The intrinsic parameters describe the internal dynamics of the merging binaries.
 These include the chirp mass, $\mathcal{M}_c$, mass ratio, $q$, and six parameters describing the spins of the compact objects.
 The extrinsic parameters describe the system relative to the detector.
 These include the luminosity distance of the system $d_L$, the relative inclination of the orbital plane, sky location in right ascension and declination, the phase, $\phi$, of the wave at arrival, the polarisation of the wave and the time of arrival.
 This set of 15 parameters must be selected in order to produce possible waveforms for the signal.

-For this analysis we used the precessing waveform IMRPhenomPv2 \cite{hannam2014simple, Bohe:PhenomPv2, husa2016frequency, khan2016frequency} to best describe the features of the BBH mergers.
-More recent waveforms, as described in ~\cite{pratten2020let, garcia2020multimode, pratten2020let, khan2020including, ossokine2020multipolar}, allow for more accurate physical descriptions of systems.
+For this analysis we used the precessing waveform IMRPhenomPv2 \cite{hannam2014simple, bohe2016phenompv2, husa2016frequency, khan2016frequency} to estimate the parameters of the merging binary.
+More recent waveforms, as described in ~\cite{garcia2020multimode, pratten2021computationally, khan2020including, ossokine2020multipolar}, allow for more accurate physical descriptions of systems.
 To follow standard convention we use the IMRPhenomPv2 waveform to keep the majority of this physics without drastically increasing the computational cost.

 In PE, spin is often represented in terms of more generic spin parameters.
 In this paper we will refer to $\chi_p$, the precessing spin parameter.
 This describes the in-plane spin of the two black holes.
-See \cite{schmidt2015towards} for a more detailed explanation of this parameter.
+See reference \cite{schmidt2015towards} for a more detailed explanation of this parameter.
 Parameter estimation of BBH mergers with little to no precessing spin generally return a posterior matching the given prior, or a posterior close to zero with small positive deviations.
 If it is constrained away from zero it is an indication that the spins of the component black holes are likely to be precessing about the orbital angular momentum vector of the system.

 Certain parameters can be removed from the sampling by marginalising over the likelihoods of those parameters \cite{creighton2012gravitational}.
 This reduces the number of parameters in the integral for the likelihood without large uncertainties in the recovered likelihood.
-In this study we perform PE with marginalization over the parameters of time, distance and phase.
-The sampling was performed with marginalisations over time, phase and distance.
+In this study the sampling was performed with marginalisations over time, phase and distance.
 Phase marginalisation is not always possible with precessing waveforms, creating likelihoods that can differ from the true likelihood.
-However, PhenomPv2 contains both (2,2) multipoles in the co-precessing frame \cite{hannam2014simple}.
+However, IMRPhenomPv2 contains both (2,$\pm$2) multipoles in the co-precessing frame \cite{hannam2014simple}.
 This allows for precession to be measured with marginalisation over phase.

-\subsection{Studying Overlapping Signals}
+\subsection{Studying overlapping signals}